kevinsullivan/cs-dm/notes/07-set-theory.rst

 So what is a set?
 A *naive* definition (which will actually be good enough for our purposes and for most of practical computer science) is that a set is just an unordered collection of elements.
-In principle, these elements are themselves reducible to setsm but we don't need to think in such reductionist terms.
+In principle, these elements are themselves reducible to sets but we don't need to think in such reductionist terms.
 We can think about a set of natural numbers, for example, without having to think of each number as itself being some weird kind of set.